 Group Swim Lessons

-Group swim lessons are taught by caring, certified instructors, and teach people to have fun in the water while staying safe, creating an environment where all can come together to learn, grow, and thrive.
+Group swim lessons are taught by trained instructors, and teach people to have fun in the water while staying safe, creating an environment where all can come together to learn, grow, and thrive.
 Registration is available online for those who have visited the YMCA.
 You may access your online account using an email the Y has on file or the phone number of the primary user on your account.
 Please call or stop by if you are new to the Y or need assistance.

 Benton Harbor-St. Joseph Lesson Schedule Niles-Buchanan Lesson Schedule